minio/docs/source/operations/data-recovery/recover-after-site-failure.rst

 For scenarios where :ref:`bucket replication <minio-bucket-replication>` was in place prior to the failure, you can use :mc:`mc replicate resync` to restore data to a new site.
 Create a new site to replace the failed deployment, then synchronize the data from an existing, healthy, bucket replication-enabled deployment to the new site.

-1. Deploy a new MinIO site
+#.
+Deploy a new MinIO site.
-2. Set up IAM and users as needed
+#.
+Set up IAM and users as needed.
-3. On the site with data, create a new ``remote target`` using the :mc-cmd:`mc admin bucket remote add` command and record the ARN from the output
+#.
+On the site with data, create a new ``remote target`` using the :mc-cmd:`mc admin bucket remote add` command and record the ARN from the output.
-4. From the site with the data, use the :mc-cmd:`mc replicate resync start` command with the ARN from the previous command to rebuild the bucket on the new site
+#.
+From the site with the data, use the :mc-cmd:`mc replicate resync start` command with the ARN from the previous command to rebuild the bucket on the new site.
-5. Wait for re-synchronization to complete (us :mc-cmd:`mc replicate resync status` to check)
+#.
+Wait for re-synchronization to complete (use :mc-cmd:`mc replicate resync status` to check).
-6. Set up bucket replication rule(s) from the new MinIO site to the existing target bucket(s)
+#.
+Set up bucket replication rule(s) from the new MinIO site to the existing target bucket(s).
-7. `(Optional)` Delete the bucket replication rules from the target deployment(s) to restore an active-passive replication scenario
+#. `(Optional)` Delete the bucket replication rules from the target deployment(s) to restore an active-passive replication scenario.

 Passive Bucket Replication Resynchronization
 --------------------------------------------